amacdougall/alanmacdougall-octopress-blog/source/_posts/2013-02-03-refactoring-to-events.md

 limit; those are all notifications.
 You aren't reporting on the results of a delayed process, and crucially, you aren't directly handling a user action.

+### Completions

+Sometimes you set a metaphorical wheel spinning, and you want to know when it comes to rest.
+Downloads, uploads, API requests, background jobs of all kinds.
+Maybe an actual wheel.
+Point is, you started it; you just don't know when it's going to end.
+When it's done, you can continue with simple straight-line code.
+I tend to just call these "completion" events.

 ### Intents

 The last big kind of event, and the topic of this article, is what I call an "intent."
 I borrowed the term from Android, and the new "web intents" that are not quite sweeping the internet just yet.
-An event that comes straight from the user, because the user wanted to do something, is an intent.
+An event that forces a decision is an intent.
+It could be user input, it could be server data that forces you down a different code path: either way, new information just entered your system.
 You might have to put an extra layer in your code to turn a plain-jane click into something with a little more meat to it.
 Maybe something like this.
 Assume the existence of an `Emitter` mixin which adds `on` and `emit` methods.

 {% codeblock lang="javascript" %}
 Intents = {